pnkfelix/pnkfx-blog/source/_posts/2014-03-13-an-insight-regarding-dst-grammar-for-rust.markdown

  * the compiler will flag a problem in their code, in which case hopefully our error messages will suggest to add a `:Sized` bound or to just not use `type` in the binding for `T`.

-If they under-generalize, then they will discover the problem when they apply `foo`.
+If they under-generalize, then they (or their library's clients) will discover the problem when they apply `foo`.

 For the trait case, it is a little less obvious what to do.
 I think we could likewise write: